Phase 2 community engagement is now open!

 Community Engagement

 We invited the community to provide input on coastal spaces, how you use them, their value, and how they might be adapted against coastal hazards and flooding.
-Input will be considered in the development and analysis of options.
-Consultation was open from Monday 28 October to Monday 25 November 2024.

 Next Steps